AlexSath/FLAME-CARE/README.md

 # BaluLab-CARE
-CARE training and inference for FLAME microscpy
+CARE training and inference for the FLAME microscope.